-This page is available just for administrator.
-From this page is possible to change name and password for user and administrator.
+This page is available just for the administrator.
+From this page, it is possible to change name and password for user and administrator.

-Push the Change button near the item you want to modify.
-The page changes as follow (e.g.: for administrator):
+Click the Change button near the item you want to modify.
+The page changes as follows (e.g.: for administrator):

-Push Confirm to make the settings effective, push Cancel to return to the user's page without changes
+Click Confirm to make the settings effective, click Cancel to return to the users page without changes.